cylc/cylc-doc/src/user-guide/task-implementation.rst

 Task Messages
 -------------

-Task jobs send status messages back to the server program to report that execution has started, succeeded, or failed.
+Task jobs send status messages back to the :term:`scheduler` to report that execution has started, succeeded, or failed.
 Custom messages can also be sent by the same mechanism, with various severity levels.
-These can be used to trigger other tasks off specific task outputs, or to trigger execution of event handlers by the server program (see :ref:`EventHandling`), or just to write information to the server log.
+These can be used to trigger other tasks off specific task outputs (see :ref:`MessageTriggers`), or to trigger execution of event handlers by the scheduler (see :ref:`EventHandling`), or just to write information to the scheduler log.

 .. cylc-scope:: global.cylc[platforms][<platform name>]

-(If polling is configured as the :cylc:conf:`communication method` for a :cylc:conf:`platform <[..]>`, the messaging system just writes messages to the local job status file for recovery by the server at the next poll).
+(If polling is configured as the :cylc:conf:`communication method` for a :cylc:conf:`platform <[..]>`, the messaging system just writes messages to the local job status file for recovery by the scheduler at the next poll).

 .. cylc-scope::

-Normal severity messages are printed to ``job.out`` and logged by the server program:
+Normal severity messages are printed to ``job.out`` and logged by the scheduler:

 .. code-block:: bash